epitaph-04/consul/website/source/api/acl/binding-rules.html.md

     ```

 - `Namespace` `(string: "")` - **Enterprise Only** Specifies the namespace to
-  create the Binding Rule within.
+  create the binding rule within.
 If not provided in the JSON body, the value of
   the `ns` URL query parameter or the `X-Consul-Namespace` header will be used.
-  If not provided at all, the namespace will be inferred from the request's ACL
+  If not provided at all, the namespace will be inherited from the request's ACL
   token, or will default to the `default` namespace.
 Added in Consul 1.7.0.

 ### Sample Payload